mozilla/bedrock/docs/attribution/0001-analytics.rst

 Like our UA implementation (documented above) the implementation of ``cta_click`` for GA4 is based of the existence of certain data-attributes on an element.

-Only one of the following data-attributes is necessary to log the event:
+`data-cta-text` must be present to trigger the event:

+- data-cta-text
+  - Defining this is useful to group the link clicks across locales
+  - The value does not need to exactly match the text
+  - Provide something more useful than "click here" or "learn more".
+If that is the copy you were provided consider asking for copy that is more useful to the users too!
+- data-cta-position (examples: banner, pricing, primary, secondary)
 - data-cta-type (examples: fxa-sync, fxa-monitor, fxa-vpn, monitor, relay, pocket)
   - This is to group CTAs by their destination
   - Do not use this to identify the element (ie. link, button)
-- data-cta-position (examples: banner, pricing, primary, secondary)
-- data-cta-text
-  - If no value is provided the text of the clicked element will be used
-  - Please use this when the link text is not useful.
-  - Also, if it's not useful to us we might be failing our users as well!
-Don't use text like "click here" or "learn more"

 .. code-block:: html

-    <a href="https://monitor.mozilla.org/&entrypoint={{ _entrypoint }}" data-cta-type="fxa-monitor">Check for breaches</a>
+    <a href="https://monitor.firefox.com/" data-cta-text="Check for breaches" data-cta-type="fxa-monitor">Check for breaches</a>

-    <a href="{{ url('firefox.browsers.mobile.get-app') }}" data-cta-position="banner" data-cta-text="Get It Now">Send me a link</a>
+    <a href="{{ url('firefox.browsers.mobile.get-app') }}" data-cta-text="Send Link for Firefox Mobile" data-cta-position="banner">Send me a link</a>

     <a href="{{ url('firefox.browsers.mobile.ios') }}" data-cta-text="Firefox for iOS">Firefox for iOS</a>